 Conner's axiom-never fight unless you have to-looms over policy discussions today regarding rogue nations like Iran that support terrorism; that is a destabilizing force throughout the Middle East and Southwest Asia and, in my judgment, is hell-bent on acquiring nuclear weapons.
-Another war in the Middle East is the last thing we need.
-In fact, I believe it would be disastrous on a number of levels.
+Another war disastrous on a number of levels.
 The military option must be kept on the table, given the destabilizing policies of the regime and the risks inherent in a future Iranian nuclear threat, either directly or through nuclear proliferation.